-I started Good Ink Missions as a way to use my privilege and profits to support our community.
-Initiatives range from designing/printing shirts focused on current issues, donating youth workshops to create a dialogue about social justice, and creating/running events to raise money for local non-profit organizations.
+I launched Good Ink Missions as a way to use my privilege and resources to support our community.
+Initiatives range from designing/printing shirts focused on current issues, donating youth workshops to create a dialogue about using art to support others, and creating/running events to raise money for local non-profit organizations.

-A portion of all my commercial screen printing profits funds these missions.
+A portion of all my commercial screen printing profits fund these missions.

 The following areas show how I chose to use my business and resources as a way to support others and the issues we face as a community.
 I am fortunate, that as a single-person studio, I have a certain amount of financial success that allows me take on all these missions.
 Ink Lounge was also recognized in Westword's Best of Denver 2022 issue for Community Service.
 Read Article